weststack-io/insight-studio/docs/DEMO_SCRIPT.md

 ### Q: "How accurate is the AI-generated content?"

 **Answer:**
 > "Great question.
 We use RAG (Retrieval-Augmented Generation), which means the AI pulls from your actual research and approved content—it's not making things up.
-Every claim is source-cited, and we're building confidence scoring to flag low-confidence content for advisor review.
-Plus, the advisor review workflow ensures nothing goes out without human approval."
+Every claim is source-cited with confidence scores, and we have a citation tracking system that validates citations and links them to sources.
+Plus, we've implemented an advisor review workflow—nothing goes out without human approval.
+High-risk content is automatically flagged for mandatory review."

-### Q: "What if the AI gives bad advice?"

-**Answer:**
 > "The system is designed to be educational, not advisory.
 Content uses educational language ('consider', 'explore') rather than recommendations ('you should', 'buy this').
-We also have compliance guardrails that block prohibited claims and require mandatory disclosures.
-High-risk content is automatically flagged for advisor review before delivery."
+We've implemented compliance guardrails that automatically check for 20+ restricted terms like 'guaranteed return' or 'risk-free' and block prohibited claims.
+The system also injects mandatory disclosures based on content type.
+High-risk content is automatically flagged for advisor review, and our risk scoring (0-100) helps prioritize what needs human review."

 ### Q: "How do you handle data privacy?"